Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/Implementation-Details.md

 - Files are sorted by size. (optimize for blocks)
 - Files are then grouped by extension. (optimize for ratio)
 - These groups are chunked into blocks.
-Files whose size exceeds `BlockSize / 2` are allocated their own block.
+Files whose size exceeds `BlockSize / 2` starting with first file that doesn't fit into block are allocated their own block.
 - The groups are then re-combined in order of `total size of group data` ascending.
-- Groups are assigned to threads, e.g. For 8 groups, 4 threads you assign thread(s) `1,2,3,4` + `1,2,3,4`.
-This handles load balancing.
+- We assign the groups to individual threads using a task scheduler; which is simply a ThreadPool that will pick up tasks in the order they are submitted.

 !!! note